-Trees or shrubs, with alternate, simple leaves, and deciduous stipules; flowers monœcious, the sterile in aments, which are racemed or head-like; stamens in the sterile flowers, 6 to 20, on the base of the calyx; ovary in the fertile flowers with several cells and ovules, but becoming in fruit a 1-seeded nut surrounded by an involucre (cup, burr, or sac).
+Trees or shrubs, with alternate, simple leaves, and deciduous stipules; flowers monoecious, the sterile in aments, which are racemed or head-like; stamens in the sterile flowers, 6 to 20, on the base of the calyx; ovary in the fertile flowers with several cells and ovules, but becoming in fruit a 1-seeded nut surrounded by an involucre (cup, burr, or sac).

-- § Sterile flowers in aments, fertile flowers solitary or 2 or 3 together....2 - § Sterile flowers and fertile also in aments, the latter loose and large...c 2 Involucre 1-flowered, cup-like, composed of many little seales...a 2 Involucre 2 or 3-flowered, composed of few large valves...b - a Sterile aments slender, calyx 5-cleft, stamens 5 or 10.
+- § Sterile flowers in aments, fertile flowers solitary or 2 or 3 together....2 - § Sterile flowers and fertile also in aments, the latter loose and large c - 2 Involucre 1-flowered, cup-like, composed of many little scales....a - 2 Involucre 2 or 3-flowered, composed of few large valves....b - a Sterile aments slender, calyx 5-cleft, stamens 5 or 10.
 Fertile flowers, consisting of an ovary sitting in a scaly cup, becoming, in fruit, an acorn, 1-celled, 1-seeded.
 A noble genus of trees (rarely shrubs), always known by their peculiar fruit, called acorns.
 The timber is of great value, especially in ship-building.
-In the Class Book of Botany, 23 species are described, (See Figs. 32-34, 267.)
+In the Class Book of Botany, 23 species are described.
+(See Figs. 32-34, 267.)

 Oak.
-Quencus. - b Involucre of the fruit and fertile flowers a burr with 4 valves.
-Sterile aments slender, each flower with 5-15 stamens; 3 fertile flowers in each involucre, which is beset with slender prickles.
+Quercus.
+3 - b Involucre of the fruit and fertile flowers a burr with 4 valves.
+Sterile aments slender, each flower with 5-15 stamens; 3 fertile flowers in each involucre, which is boset with slender prickles.
 We have two species, one a tree, the other a shrub.
 Timber excellent.
 The fruit is sweet and nutritious.
 (See Fig. 277.)

 Chestnut.
-Casta'Nea. - b Involuere of the fruit a burr with 4 valves.
+Casta'nea. - b Involucre of the fruit a burr with 4 valves.
 Sterile aments head-like, suspended by a slender stalk.
 Calyx 6-cleft.
 Two flowers in each burr, which is covered by weak spines.
-Nuts sharply 8-angled.
+Nuts sharply 3-angled.
 They are tall, valuable forest-trees.

 Beech.
-Fagus. - b Involucre a sac, longer than the nuts, torn at the top.
+Fagus. - b Involuere a sac, longer than the nuts, torn at the top.
 Sterile flowers in a slender ament.
 Shrubs.
-Usually but one flower or nut in each involucre.
+Usually but one flower or nut in each involuere.

-Hizel.
+Huzel.
 Con'YLUS.

 - c Involucre a closed, inflated sac, one-flowered, many together in the pendulous, hop-like cluster.
-Small trees, with very compact, strong timber, called Hop Hornbeam.
-Iron-wood.
-Lever-wood.
-Os'TEYA. - c Involucre an open, 3-lobed leaf, 1-flowered, Small trees, with a strong, heavy timber.
+Small trees, with very compact, strong timber, called Hop Hornbeam, Iron-wood, Lever-wood, Os'TRYA. - c Involucte an open, 3-lobed leaf, 1-flowered, Small trees, with a strong, Hornbeam, Carpi'nes. heavy timber.